MohammadRakib/TourRoom/README.md

 #### Group information

-User can see the group information, if they are joined to the group.
+Users can see the group information, if they are joined to the group.
 The user who has created the group, can change the group image.

 <img align="left" src="tour room ss/group/group list.png" width="230" height="400">
 <img align="left" src="tour room ss/group/group info1.png" width="230" height="400">